 An important question!
-Now, I love all kinds of meat, but the best option for this steak salad in my opinion is beef flank.
-This lean cut of meat doesn’t require a long cooking time to achieve a juicy, tender, flavor-packed inside and crispy outside — a perfect complement to salad greens.
-I love having flank steak medium rare, but you can cook it to your liking.
+Now, I love all kinds of meat, but the best option for this steak salad in my opinion is beef flank or filet mignon.
+These lean cuts of meat don’t require a long cooking time to achieve a juicy, tender, flavor-packed inside and crispy outside — a perfect complement to salad greens.
+I love having my steak medium rare, but you can cook it to your liking.

 You may also opt for other lean cuts of meat.
 I’ve occasionally made a skirt steak salad and it’s just as good, if not a little more fatty than flank steak.
 Tri tip and top sirloin are also good options.

 Of course, if you’d like to branch out and experiment with other cuts of meat, you’re welcome to do so (I’m not the beef police!) — just keep in mind the different cooking times.

 Follow these instructions, and you’ll have a mouth-watering steak salad guaranteed to satisfy.

 We’ll start by making the Yogourt Green Goddess dressing (aka the refreshing cilantro lime yogurt dressing):

 - Combine ingredients in a food processor until smooth.
 Refrigerate until ready to use.

 Next, the marinating and grilling:

 - Whisk together all of the steak marinade ingredients in a bowl.

 - Add the steak and marinade to a plastic bag.
 Let it marinate for a minimum of two hours (Pro tip: I have marinated my steak for 24 hours or more for the ultimate flavor!).